 I know what my pain feels like, but I can’t experience someone else’s.
-Much like people grieve differently, people cope differently, too.
+Much like people grieve differentlt, people cope differently, too.
 If, like me, you want to work through it, find a way that makes sense for you and your workload.
 And if it ends up being too much, it’s OK to change your mind.
 Your work will still be there when you’re ready to tackle it.

 Note: If you are coping with grief or something else that’s affecting your ability to work, consider contacting a mental health professional who can help.

-Photo of person working courtesy of Eva Katalin Kondoros/Getty Images.
+Photo of tktk courtesy of tktk/Getty Images.